ricardoklein/ansible-zabbix-agent/README.md

 Role Variables
 --------------

-Almost everything is setup by defaults/main.yml (you can check there).
+Almost everything is setup by defaults/main.yml (you can check there and overrite in your vars).
 But you need to set the address of your zabbix-server on "*ansible_zabbix_agent__ServerAddr*".

 Dependencies